oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 ## Task 3: Setup required folder structure

 As already explained in the **Introduction** chapter of this workshop, this workshop is using [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) dataset.
 Check for more details **Introduction** chapter.
+If you haven't downloaded image, this might be the right time to do so.
+Images are downloaded as a zip file, which you should unzip to your local drive.

 In this task you will setup the folder structure and load images into proper folders.

 Start with the library folder structure.
-Image library is organized into two folders:
+Image library will contain two folders:

-* PNEUMONIA folder contains x-ray images of bacteria or virus infected lungs, and
+* PNEUMONIA: this folder contains x-ray images of bacteria or virus infected lungs, and
-* NORMAL, which contains x-ray images of normal, unaffected, lungs.
+* NORMAL: this folder contains x-ray images of normal and unaffected lungs.

 1. Step 1: Create a new folder